3.4 Units

 - The name must be unique within the platform to prevent ambiguity.

-- Unit type is required; choose one from the drop-down list.
+- Type is required; choose one from the drop-down list.

 3.4.3 Unit Detailed View